Black holes in Einstein-Maxwell Theory: Conformal compactifications and conformal extensions

 \V and $Q(g_0,K_0, F_0) := \inf \{ Q_a (g_0, K_0, F_0) \vert a>0 \}$.
 With these definitions, $Q(e_n, 0,0)=0$ where $e_n$ is the Euclidean metric, and $Q$ is continuous in $(e_n,0,0) + W^{3,2} \times W^{2,2} \times W^{2,2}$ where the Sobolev spaces are defined by means of the Euclidean metric.

-\V {\em Proof of Theorem \ref{ExtendibilityIsAsymptotic}.} We want to apply Theorem 4.1 and Theorem 6.1 of \cite{mApC} to the hyperboloidae of the maximal Cauchy development in coordinates given by a maximal temporal function.
+\V {\em Proof of Theorem \ref{ExtendibilityIsAsymptotic}.} We want to apply \cite{hF} (for the higher-dimensional analogues of this result see Theorem 4.1 and Theorem 6.1 of \cite{mApC} and \cite{CBCL}) to the hyperboloidae of the maximal Cauchy development in coordinates given by a maximal temporal function.
 Note that we cannot apply 4.1 directly to the initial Cauchy hypersurface $S$, as the positive mass theorem forbids a $C^2$ extension (cf. Theorem \ref{X}).
 What we can do, however, is to consider the sequence of 'hyperboloidal' subsets $S_k := \{ x \in M \vert - (t (x)+k)^2 + r^2 = k^2 \} $ w.r.t. the coordinates $r,t$ defined by Zipser.
 Using the boundedness of the weighted quantities $W,K,L,O$ in Zipser's article, it is lengthy but straightforward to see that suitable conformal multiples of the metrics are indeed $C^l$ extendible, allowing for a conformal extension of $D^+ (S_k)$.
+For strongness it is important that we can use extension operators in the fashion of \cite{oM-BGB}, as we have to control not only the boundary but an open neighborhood of it.
 Uniqueness of the associated symmetric-hyperbolic system in the harmonic-coordinates constant-scalar-curvature (hccsc) gauge implies that all these conformal extensions coincide (in the chosen constant scalar curvature and harmonic gauge) on the intersection of their domains of definition.
 To show the required behaviour at $i_0$, we use that there is an $\e >0$ s.t. if initial value $a$ has $\Vert a \Vert_{C^k_w} < \e $ for a weight $w$ then the maximal solution has the required behaviour.
 Choose a higher weight $u$ and an associated weighted space $C_u^k$, then every initial value $b$ with $\Vert b \Vert_u^k < \infty$ satisfies that there is a compact subset $K \subset S$ such that for $b_{\rm ext}:= b \vert_{S \setminus K} $ we have $\Vert b_{\rm ext} \Vert_{C_w^k} < \infty$.
 Complement $b$ on $ K$ to an initial value $B$ s.t. $ \Vert B \Vert_{C^k_u} < \e $.
 Then the maximal Cauchy development of $B$ has the required end behaviour, and by local uniqueness of Einstein-Maxwell equations, its end is isometric to $ D(S \setminus K ) $ as a subset of the maximal Cauchy development of $b$.